Open an SME bank account in Hong Kong: tips and requirements

 - •Comparing the requirements for opening business accounts for SMEs

-- •Airwallex: Competitive advantages over traditional and virtual banks
+- •Airwallex: competitive advantages over traditional and virtual banks

 Opening an SME bank account is the first step for any business.
 An SME bank account is not only a token of confidence to your customers and suppliers, but also a portal to connect to third-party online payment gateways to increase the rate of successful payments.
 Rumour has it, that opening an SME bank account in Hong Kong is increasingly challenging.
 Read on to find out everything you need to know about opening SME bank accounts in Hong Kong.